9-day Costa Rica Pacific Coast Volunteer Trip

 We will spend the night at a local lodge.
 (All meals and lodging included).

-After breakfast we will continue the drive south to Punta Banco, at the end of the road in southern Costa Rica.
-After checking into our lodging for our four-night stay in Punta Banco, we will be introduced to the turtle conservation project and begin our project activities including our first beach patrol for nesting turtles.
+After breakfast we will continue the drive south to Punta Banco, at the end of the road in southwestern Costa Rica.
+After checking into our lodging for our four-night stay in Punta Banco, we will learn about the community-based conservation project and the important role which turtles play in the environment before we begin our project to protect sea turtles.
 (All meals and lodging included).

-Days 4 – 6 Sea Turtle Conservation Projects in Punta Banco
+Days 4 – 6: Protecting Sea Turtles in Punta Banco

 During these volunteer project days, the group will participate in late night and early morning beach patrols to locate, excavate, and relocate sea turtle nests to a protected turtle hatchery and releasing newly hatched turtles.
 Volunteer activities will also include a variety of tasks to maintain the turtle hatchery, as well as beach erosion projects to help protect the turtle nursery.
 (All meals and lodging included).

-Day 7 Journey to the Costa Rica Highlands
+Day 7: Journey to the Costa Rica Highlands for the Resplendent Quetzal conservation activities

-Volunteer projects within the quetzal protection zone include building quetzal nests, helping with maintenance on trails used for quetzal viewing, and planting wild avocado trees – a favorite food for the quetzal.
+Travelers will volunteer on projects within the quetzal protection zone, including building quetzal nests, helping with maintenance on trails used for quetzal viewing, and planting wild avocado trees – a favorite food for the quetzal.
 (All meals and lodging included.)

-Day 9: Return to San José and complete your volunteer trip in Costa Rica
+Day 9: Return to San José and complete Costa Rica Trip

 After breakfast, we will drive to the airport in San José, approximately 3 hours away, where the Costa Rica Volunteer Trip ends.
 You may board a flight home from the San José airport after 1:30 p.m. or opt to extend your stay in Costa Rica.